romland/wurm-copypaste/README.md

 	- BUG: why do I get stirred dirt when pasting the 1x1 test?
 	- This seems to already be avoided: Possible ISSUE: Remove restriction for more than one building when pasting (in case there are several unfinished buildings in an area) error: [00:17:37] You cannot design a new house as your mind keeps reverting back to the house "East wall" that you are currently constructing.

-	- Landscaping:
+	- New functionality; landscaping:
 		- make hill/hole (additive)
 		- smooth (some (perlin) noise on area, adapting to edges)
 		- level area
 		- when going below water surface, add sand on edges

-	- Lower priority:
+	- New functionality and/or lower priority:
 		- instant create completed wall, (incl. plan building unless connected to another building) -- be able to set type somehow (keybind!)
 		- if bridges are linked to a building, include them when copying a structure (and vice versa)
 		- rotation: diagonal pavement, how does that turn out?